theunraveler/taskwarrior-web/README.md

 * If you are on a Mac and use Fluid.app, you get a dock badge showing the number of pending tasks.

-I'm looking to include more features once `task` supports issuing commands via UUID, like:

-* Marking a pending task as done.
-* Deleting tasks

 ## Known Issues

-* Currently, taskwarrior-web does not work with task 2.
-A rewrite is underway to support both task 1 and 2 simultaneously in an automatic way.
 * taskwarrior-web requires Ruby >= 1.9.
 It will not work with 1.8 and lower.
   Support for 1.8 will happen at some point.
-* The "View as list"/"View as Grid" links do nothing right now.
-(They will soon).

 ## Marginalia